elemental-lf/benji/docs/source/scrub.rst

 is limited.
 It is not a replacement for deep-scrubs but you can reduce their frequency.

-Bulk scrubbing
+Batch scrubbing
 --------------

-Benji also supports two commands to facilitate bulk scrubbing of versions:
+Benji also supports two commands to facilitate batch scrubbing of versions:
-``benji bulk-scrub`` and ``benji bulk-deep-scrub``:
+``benji batch-scrub`` and ``benji batch-deep-scrub``:

-.. command-output:: benji bulk-scrub --help
+.. command-output:: benji batch-scrub --help
-.. command-output:: benji bulk-deep-scrub --help
+.. command-output:: benji batch-deep-scrub --help

 Both can take a list of *version* names.
 All *versions* matching these names will be scrubbed.
 If you don't specify any names all *versions*